forestgrape/coronavirus/monitor_and_control.md

 * tcip = tcim / 1000

 ### Numbers and Comments
 The **numbers can vary greatly** across regions and hospitals capacities, population structure and how the infection are distributed across the population.
 The **[fatality rate](./covid19.md#fatality-rate) depends on many factors and varies considerably** for different regions and population groups.
 Extends the [strategy section](#strategy).
 The numbers for the infections (tcip, tcim and cpm) are a few weeks ahead of the death count (dpm).
 The case count are the **actual** infected and not only the positive tested.
+The case counts/incidence can be higher for young people without problems.
+The case counts/incidences below are averages for population groups with risk for severe Covid.
 [in work]
 tcip  | tcim | cpm | dpm | comment if the dpm is greater than the value over a week and *no* adequate measures in place
 ------|--------|-----|-----|---